ColOfAbRiX/role-sudo/README.md

 The role supports drop-in files inside `/etc/sudoers.d` directory that allows to keep a default system configuration and a custom configuration based on files.

-The role is configured to create the default OS configuration.
+Without any specific setting the role creates the default OS configuration.

 ## Requirements

-The role requires:
+The role supports the following Linux distributions:

+ - RedHat >= 6
- - RHEL/CentOS >= 6
+ - CentOS >= 6
  - Debian >= 7
  - Ubuntu >= 14